eerimoq/pbtools/README.rst

 Below is an example of how to generate C source code from a proto-file.

+Give ``--sub-message-pointers`` to make sub-messages pointers to enable sub-message presence detection and support for recursive messages.

 .. code-block:: text

    $ pbtools generate_c_source examples/address_book/address_book.proto